dankdev123/dankdev123.github.io/README.md

 # Quantome Kernel
-Welcome to the website of quantome kernel, why is this here? idk

-Contributors: Therealgolem and Me( i did nothing apart from making the site)
+Welcome to the Official Website for the Quantome OS Kernel

+Founders/Creators - Mr.Golem and DankDev
+This is the official website which shows all features of the Kernel for are (in construction) OS - Quantome

+Updates Coming soon!